Click on a profile for more details.

 Irene has a twenty-year record of working experience in academic libraries.
 She is a Qualified Librarian since 1996 and has a background in Translation Studies.
 In 2011, she added a Master’s degree in Library and Information Science to her educational profile.

-In her current position, she serves as Head of Licence Management at the Central Library of Forschungszentrum Juelich, one of the largest interdisciplinary research centres in Europe, and is in charge of the maintenance and development of Juelich’s proprietary ERM system.
-She is also responsible for collecting and analysing usage statistics and creating reports on cost-per-use of journals, databases, and e-book collections to inform licencing decisions.
+In her current position, she serves as Head of Acquisitions at the Central Library of Forschungszentrum Juelich, one of the largest interdisciplinary research centres in Europe, and is in charge of the maintenance and development of Juelich’s proprietary ERM system.

 Jack Ochs is Vice President, Strategic Planning & Analysis for the Publications Division of the American Chemical Society.
 He is a member of the International Association of Scientific, Technical & Medical Publishers (STM, http://www.stm-assoc.org) Executive Board and Copyright Committee.
 He also chairs STM’s Public Affairs Committee and serves on the Counting Online Usage of Networked Electronic Resources (COUNTER) Executive Committee.
 Prior to joining the ACS, he served in sales, editorial, strategic planning, and management positions with Simon & Schuster, Scholastic, and Prentice-Hall.